NkemdiAnyiam/webchalk-animate/README.md

 # WebChalk Animate

-(Note: This README is a work in progress and does not currently give a suitable rundown of WebChalk and its usage)
+(Note: This README is a work in progress and does not currently give a suitable rundown of WebChalk and its usage, nor will it consistently updated until the package is in a more stable state)

 WebChalk is a web animation framework that supports the development of interactive algorithm visualizations, providing a library of preset animations and  beginner-friendly API that can be used to animate DOM elements (i.e., the contents on a webpage which are produced by HTML code).